For all you German Shepherd lovers out there, here are some facts about these awesome-looking dogs you may not know:

-They need activity – Partly because they easily get bored and lonely and mostly because the seem to generate a lot of energy, it is a must that they are given regular, rigorous activities to keep them preoccupied and to use up all that energy.
+They need activity.
+Partly because they easily get bored and lonely and mostly because they seem to generate a lot of energy, it is a must that they enjoy regular, rigorous activities to keep them preoccupied and to use up all that energy.
 Daily runs and park visits help as well as assigning them simple tasks to do.
-They can fetch the daily newspaper or keep the doors closed or put down the toilet seats and covers.
+They can fetch the daily newspaper—if you still subscribe to print or your slippers, if you don't—or keep the doors closed or put down the toilet seats and covers.
 Giving them regular training sessions will definitely keep them happily busy.

-They don’t like strangers – Although they need companionship, they are very wary of people they do not know.
-This can be remedied by adapting a German Shepherd pup at an early age by regularly bringing them to public places where they can be exposed to other people.
+They don’t like strangers.
+Although they need companionship, they are very wary of people they do not know.
+This can be remedied by getting a German Shepherd pup adapted at an early age through regular exposure; for example, try bringing them to public places where they can be exposed to other people.

 We’re sure you and your family will have lots of fun moments with a German Shepherd, that is if you’re not having lots of fun already.